leonism/Breast-Cancer/README.md

 Alright, check this out: weve got a little situation on our hands.
 It seems like weve got `98` patient IDs making multiple appearances in our dataset.
 Some are showing up twice, while others are pulling off the triple play.
 Now, wouldn't it be sweet if we could get the lowdown on exactly how many times each patient ID is making a cameo?

 Well, guess what?
 Were about to dive into the nitty-gritty and unravel this mystery.
-Picture this: were peeling back the layers of duplication, analyzing each instance to tally up the total count.
-Its like detective work for data scientists---sleuthing through the numbers to uncover the truth.
+Picture this: were peeling back the layers of duplication, analyzing each instance to tally up the total count. it's like detective work for data scientists---sleuthing through the numbers to uncover the truth.
 So, grab your magnifying glass and lets crack this case wide open.
 Were diving deep into the world of duplications, ready to count em up and bring clarity to our dataset! 🕵️‍♂️🔍

 ### Count Duplications